chamnap/active_record_uuid/README.md

 `active_record_uuid` is a nice gem that add uuid supports to your `activerecord` models (MySQL).
 It allows you to store uuid in various formats: binary (16 bytes), base64 (24 bytes), hexdigest (32 bytes), or string (36 bytes), and query back with uuid string.

+The performance issues arises when you store primary key in large data size.
+You have two options:
+- use `auto-increment` primary key along with uuid column
+- use `uuid` primary key, but store in binary format

+You have various choices when storing uuid:
+- binary format, 16 bytes
+- base64 format, 24 bytes (encode uuid into base64)
+- hexdigest, 32 bytes string (compact uuid format, without dash)
+- string, 36 bytes string (full length uuid)

 ## Installation

 Add this line to your application's Gemfile: